lsuarez96/gateways_exercise/management/readme.md

 Load test data:

     musala.enable.test.data=true
+<H3>Database</H3>
+The service uses H2 in memory database for the proposes of this example.
+Data is already inserted in the database for the proposes of testing.

 <H2>Usage</H2>

 The api manages two entities: Gateways and Devices.
 Request examples are given below.
+A much more comprehensive documentation is offered in the Postman collection located at management/Gateways exercise.postman_collection.json.
+<b>Note:</b>Test data is already included when the service is up.
+You can disable this behaviour by setting the property musala.enable.test.data=false in the application.properties file.
 <H3>Gateway:</H3>
 <H4>List gateways:</H4>
 <b>Request:</b>